Computer-oriented Approach to Statistics (Revision 3)

 - the computer component: more than 50%

 Note: You are expected to use a standard scientific calculator in each exam.
-Programmable calculators, graphing calculators (such as the TI83 etc.) or computers may not be brought into the exam room.
+Programmable calculators, graphing calculators (such as the TI83 etc.) computers or any other mobile electronic devicemay not be brought into the exam room.

 Your composite course grade must also be at least “D” (50 percent) in order to pass this course.
 Students who do not achieve a minimum passing grade of 50% on any examination theory or computer component will be allowed to write one supplemental for each examination component.